shafayeatsumit/100_days_of_algo/README.md

 ### 100 days of algorithm/data structure learning challenge

-(Notes: "&hearts;" it's not what we do once in awhile that shapes our lives)
+(Notes: "&hearts;" it's not what we do once in awhile that shapes our lives.It's what we do consistently.)

 | #day | Title | Pattern | Date |
 |---| ----- | -------- | ---------- |